-Neil Sandford is a teacher and administrator with a passion for Jesus and the Word of God.
+Neil Sandford is a teacher with a passion for Jesus and the Word of God.
 Growing up in a strong Christian family, Neil experienced a deeper walk with God by attending Fairwood Bible Institute, and he desires that every student find Jesus and deepen their walk with God.
 As he found personally, that most often happens when people spend time with the Bible to both study it and apply it to their lives.
 That is when Jesus most often becomes real.

 Neil graduated from Fairwood Bible Institute in 1972, worked first as an assistant pastor and then senior pastor of a small church in Florida for eleven years, before returning to Dublin to teach and administer the Bible School in 1983.
 He loves sharing practical skills as well as God’s word.
 In high school he started a debate team, and he loves to use those skills to defend the faith.
 He served in the United States Coast Guard Reserve for six years, becoming a small boat coxswain and navigator.
 As an amateur radio operator he learned electronics and radio basics, preparing him to be manager of Fairwood’s FM radio station (WVKJ 89.9).
 He has worked in architectural design and was involved in construction of several church building projects.
 This wealth of experience helps him in overseeing Fairwood’s vocational classes for men.

 While generally serious in nature, his greatest love is working with people, helping them find God and live the Bible.
 His door is always open to students to share their struggles and concerns.
 He is tuned to listen to the Holy Spirit and change the school’s approach to be most effective in meeting the needs of the students.
 He has a servant’s heart and loves to serve God’s people.

 Mr. Tim Murray and his wife Sharon with their daughter